pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-6.md

   - punish criminals
   - judge the disputes between individuals.

 {{< n n="The legislative is the worker class, the executive is warrior class, the judiciary is the intellectual class.
 We propose a fourth power which is the resource power representing the merchant class.
 This mirrors the despotism of the workers, the monarchy of the warriors, and the republic of the intellectuals. " >}}

 The political liberty of the subject is a tranquillity of mind arising from the opinion each person has of his safety.
 In order to have this liberty, it is requisite the government be so con stituted as one man need not be afraid of another.

-When the legislative and executive powers are united in the same person, or in the same body of magistrates, there can be no liberty; because apprehensions may arise, lest the same monarch o r senate should enact tyrannical laws, to execute them in a tyrannical mann er.
+When the legislative and executive powers are united in the same person, or in the same body of magistrates, there can be no liberty; because apprehensions may arise, lest the same monarch or senate should enact tyrannical laws, to execute them in a tyrannical manner.

 Again, there is no liberty if the judici ary power be not separated from the legislative and executive.
 Were it join ed with the legislative, the life and liberty of the subject would be expos ed to arbitrary controul; for the judge would be then the legislator.
 Were it joined to the executive power, the judge might behave with violence and  oppression.

 There would be an end of every thing, we re the same man, or the same body, whether of the nobles or of the people,  to exercise those three powers, that of enacting laws, that of executing th e public resolutions, and of trying the causes of individuals.